How to warp a gradient in Photoshop

 Using the Bend handle

-If I wanted to adjust the amount of bend like I did earlier in the Warp Text dialog box, I could enter a specific value into the Bend option in the Options Bar:
+If you want to adjust the arch, you can enter a specific value into the Bend field in the Options Bar.

 The Bend option for the warp is now found in the Options Bar.